Alum: Textiles and paper

+Jewellery

+In Indonesia and the Philippines, solutions of tawas, salt, borax, and organic pigments were used to change the color of gold ornaments.

 Alum in the form of potassium aluminium sulphate or ammonium aluminium sulfate in a concentrated bath of hot water is regularly used by jewelers and machinists to dissolve hardened steel drill bits that have broken off in items made of aluminum, copper, brass, gold (any karat), silver (both sterling and fine) and stainless steel.
 This is because alum does not react chemically to any significant degree with any of these metals, but will corrode carbon steel.
-When heat is applied to an alum mixture holding a piece of work that has a drill bit stuck in it, if the lost bit is small enough, it can sometimes be dissolved / removed within hours.
+When heat is applied to an alum mixture holding a piece of work that has a drill bit stuck in it, if the lost bit is small enough, it can sometimes be dissolved or removed within hours.

+Other

+In the Philippines, alum crystals were also burned and allowed to drip into a basin of water by babaylan for divination.
+It is also used in other rituals in the animistic anito religions of the islands.

 Related compounds

 Many trivalent metals are capable of forming alums.
 The general form of an alum is XY(SO_{4})_{2}·n H_{2}O, where X is an alkali metal or ammonium, Y is a trivalent metal, and n often is 12.
 The most important example is chrome alum, KCr(SO_{4})_{2}·12 H_{2}O, a dark violet crystalline double sulfate of chromium and potassium, was used in tanning.

 In general, alums are formed more easily when the alkali metal atom is larger.
 This rule was first stated by Locke in 1902, who found that if a trivalent metal does not form a caesium alum, it neither will form an alum with any other alkali metal or with ammonium.